Proof Of Vaccination Or Negative COVID Test Required For UC Davis Football Home Games

 SACRAMENTO (CBS13) – A ticket and proof of vaccination or a negative COVID-19 test within 72 hours – that’s what fans should bring to UC Davis Health Stadium.
 The process debuted at the October 2 home game in response to the demand from fans to watch the undefeated Aggies in person.

-When fans arrive at the stadium they’ll be asked to show a CDC vaccination card, a State of California digital COVID-19 record, or results from a negative test taken within 72 hours of kickoff.
-The protocol includes all guests, staff, and media who are 12 and older.READ MORE: Early Morning Fire Tears Through Old Peach Tree Mall In Linda
+When fans arrived at the stadium they were asked to show a CDC vaccination card, a State of California digital COVID-19 record, or results from a negative test taken within 72 hours of kickoff.
+The protocol includes all guests, staff, and media who are 12 and older.READ MORE: Fire Tears Through Old Peach Tree Mall In Linda

 Students, faculty, and staff at UC Davis must show the Daily Symptom Survey with “Approved” status to be admitted.